 On the sensor module, the DHT22 is intended to rest perpendicular to the board.
 There’s a 4.7K pull-up resistor on the data line, a 0.1uF filtering capacitor on the VCC line, and a power-indicating LED via a 1K resistor.
 The 90º male headers will allow for easy breadboarding.

 This is what your board will look like after you’ve assembled and soldered it.

 Step 5: Program and test your sensor.

 Now that you’ve assembled the circuit board, it’s time to program and test your sensor.
-Install the Adafruit DHT-sensor-library, if you haven’t already done so.
+Install the Adafruit DHT-sensor-d, if you haven’t already done so.
 Then select Examples > DHT Sensor Library > DHTtester.
 Connect the 5V to pin 1 on the module, D2 to pin 2, and GND to pin 3.
 The DHT22 is the default typeset in the example sketch, so you’ll need to change this in the code if you’re using a different DHTxx sensor.
 When you’re finished, upload the code and open the Serial Monitor.

 Nice job!
 You’ve successfully milled and programmed your own DHT22 sensor.
 Want to take things to the next level?
 Here are three of the many projects where you can utilize your new sensor: Smart Plant Care System, Soil Moisture Sensor, and Apple HomeKit Temperature Sensor.